konetipaddu/ALL-TOOLS/K8s.md

  If we define a startup probe for a container, then Kubernetes does not execute the liveness or readiness probes, as long as the container's startup probe does not succeed.
 ## configure pods:
 ### initialDelaySeconds:
- Number of seconds after the container has started before liveness or readiness probes are initiated.
+ Number of seconds after the container has started before liveness o'r readiness probes are initiated.
 Defaults to 0 seconds.
 Minimum value is 0.
 ### periodSeconds:
  How often (in seconds) to perform the probe.
 Default to 10 seconds.
 Minimum value is 1.
 ### timeoutSeconds: